TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 However the guide of some devices (like the [DL32](https://www.la-bs.com/ObjetsMultimedia/42473/FR/DL32_MIDAS_me.pdf)) have an intersting line:
 > ULTRANET networking @ 48 or 44.1 kHz, 22-bit PCM

 At the time I thought that was a typo but I know realise that it is indeed correct.
+While the P16-M (and other devices that receive Ultranet) might use 24bit for their internal signal processing and the digital-to-analog conversion, the actual digital data transmitted over Ultranet is only 22-bit.

 So, what is in those two bits?
 At bit more digging later I found a few thing on the web:
  - https://reverseengineering.stackexchange.com/a/11337